fidafiza/forces-academy/README.md

 ## 📌 Week 8 Outcome

-The Forces Academy Faisalabad website was finalized, tested, documented, published on GitHub Pages, and prepared for the final Demo Day presentation.
+The Forces Academy Faisalabad website was finalized, tested, documented, published on GitHub Pages, and prepared for the final Demo Day presention .